 collapse in a pile of mangled construction materials.

 continue our journey south and take Frank Gehry with us.
 (You'll see what I mean

 in a minute.)
 Destination: Laguardia, located in another Basque region called

-Rioja, on the other bank of the Ebro River, produces world-class wines
+on the other bank of the Ebro River, produces world-class wines and is especially

 in the foothills of the Pyrenees Mountains, Alava offers an easy rolling landscape,